chrismp/SaltyBetBot/README.md

 -- Ruby Devkit, since this bot uses the `JSON` gem.
 Get the devkit from [RubyInstaller.org](http://rubyinstaller.org/downloads/).

 ## Compatibility
-SaltyBetUpset was made in Ruby v1.9.3 and hasn't been tested in other versions of Ruby.
+SaltyBetUpset was written in Ruby v1.9.3.
+It works in Ruby v2.1.5p273

 ## Contact
 - Twitter: [@ChrisMPersaud](http://twitter.com/ChrisMPersaud)